5atchm1n/dotfiles/README.md

 **c.vim** is a syntax file -- add it to this location (**mkdir** if it doesnt exist!!) **~/.vim/syntax/c.vim**

-to highlight struct types according to the norm of Ecole 42 **this file could definately be made to highlight the f_ format that we use for functions** I havent done it because i am still coding the libft :P but definitely will do it as soon as libft is *set as finish* !!
+to highlight struct types according to the norm of Ecole 42 **this file could definately be made to highlight the ft_ format that we use for functions** I havent done it because i am still coding the libft :P but definitely will do it as soon as libft is *set as finish* !!

 At some point I should make a script to install and add all this stuff - probably when 42 re-opens :) --*maybe you can do it*